hiclib/pastis/doc/index.rst

 Contacts
 ========

-If you have any questions or suggestions, please email nelle dot varoquaux at ensmp dot fr, or open a ticket on `Github
+If you have any questions or suggestions, please email gesine at uw dot edu and nelle dot varoquaux at ensmp dot fr, or open a ticket on `Github
 <https://github.com/hiclib/pastis/issues>`_